 In proposing a historical model for the kind of Pope the conspirators wished to see on the papal throne, the Permanent Instruction makes a revealing comparison between Popes Alexander VI and Clement XIV.
 The notoriously corrupt Alexander VI would have been of no use to the conspiracy because he did not err in religious matters.
 Clement XIV, however, a man widely admired for his personal virtue, was a Pope according to conspiratorial requirements.
 As the Instruction puts it, Clement had been willing to dilute the Papal power by sharing it with secular ministers, and because of his tolerance for non-believers, he had surrendered to the opponents of the Church.
 For Nubius, the conciliatory approach adopted by Pope Clement towards advances in secular knowledge and the rights asserted by secular powers was the kind of religious error on which the anti-Catholic conspiracy could thrive.

 After 1815, the Pope still ruled as an absolute monarch in his territories, the Papal States.
 Yet, the power of the Papacy that Nubius wished to see undermined was primarily of a moral kind.
-The world knew of no comparable voice that was urging men and women to live integral lives on transcendental principles according to conscience and had at its disposal a tried and tested body of teaching together with an implementational economy that could show them how.
+The world knew of no comparable voice that was urging men and women to live integral lives on transcendental principles and according to conscience, and had at its disposal a tried and tested body of teaching together with an appropriate disciplinary economy.
 The tolerance of a Pope for what was hostile to his moral authority would be destructively effective all by itself.
 That tolerance would eventually weaken the Papal authority and bring it to an end, but in a way that seemed natural and inevitable.
 Indeed, there may be no other means for the power of moral authority to be broken than to persuade him or her who possesses it to renounce it by themselves.

 It is perhaps no surprise that Nubius, this enemy of Christianity, had such an exalted respect for the moral authority of the Pope.
 Because the Papal teaching could shape the minds and lives of the millions of Catholics all over the world, the Church was an example of the political entity which the conspirators, using different principles, and following different purposes, wished to see established.
 They would have denied it, but their universal fraternal community was an analogue, though a much distorted one, of the Roman Catholic Church.